+Yes, please see page 8 in the online department handbook.
 Students are encouraged to decorate their room so that they feel at home.
 However, in order to help maintain the condition of the room, certain rules must be observed when decorating.
 The use of tape, nails, staples or glue on walls is prohibited.
 3M poster/picture hanging strips should be used to attach posters and pictures to the walls.
-To avoid possible damages when vacating the room, residents should remove the poster/picture and leave the strip(s) on the wall for the Residence Life maintenance staff to remove.
+To avoid possible damages when vacating the room, residents should remove the poster/picture and leave the strip(s) on the wall for the Housing and Residence Life maintenance staff to remove.

 Do I have to move off campus during holiday breaks?